image-proxy

 LabelValues

-statusok, not_found, unsupported_media_type, error
+statusok, not_found, unsupported_media_type, error, bad_gateway

 Example queries: